dergigi/dergigi.github.io/bio.md

 In 2019 he launched the German-speaking Bitcoin podcast
 \"[Einundzwanzig](https://einundzwanzig.space/)\" with one of his co-hosts which turned into a community movement that now spans [multiple countries](https://twentyone.world/).
+In 2023 he launched [Sovereign Engineering](https://sovereignengineering.io/), a program for freedom tech builders that is dedicated to high-bandwidth collaboration, in-person communication, and iterative experimentation.
 He is passionate about privacy, human rights, and freedom technology.
-He likes to [meander](https://plebwalks.com/) and is involved in [toomanyprojects.xyz](http://toomanyprojects.xyz/).

 As the head of strategy and operations at [OpenSats](https://opensats.org/), he spends most of his day thinking about how to best support the development of